-- Tihar: It is a five-day long festival.
+- Tihar: It is a five-day-long festival.
 It is a celebration of lights dedicated to Goddess Laxmi to unfold social joy throughout the country.

 - Teej: Teej is a Hindu festival celebrated by women.
-Married women fast for the longevity and prosperity of their husband.
+Married women fast for the longevity and prosperity of their husbands.
 Whereas, unmarried women fast hoping for a good husband.
 Women celebrate this festival by singing and dancing.

 - Buddha Jayanti: Buddha Jayanti is a celebration to mark the birthday of Lord Buddha.
 People visit Swayambhunath, Boudhanath, Lumbini and other stupas during the day.
 The beautifully lit butter lamps make these holy sites look more magical in the evening.